Sheikh Hamid

-Sheikh Hamid Lodi (Hamid Lawi) was the founder of the Lodi dynasty of Multan.
+Sheikh Hamid Lodi/Lawi was the founder of the Lodi dynasty of Multan.
 He ruled the Emirate of Multan from 985 to 997.

 Biography

 Hamid's origins are disputed.
-According to some scholars, Hamid Lodi was supposedly a descendant of Sama (or Usama) Lawi who was son of Ghalib Lawi.
+According to some scholars, Hamid was supposedly a descendant of Sama (or Usama) Lawi who was son of Ghalib Lawi.
 Other sources state that he was from the Lodi tribe of Pashtuns.
 According to Samuel Miklos Stern, the Lodi dynasty itself might have been fabricated as its mention only starts appearing with later historians like Firishta.

 According to Firishta, the Hindu Shahi king Jayapala ceded the regions of Multan and Lamghan to Hamid, after joining an alliance with him and the Muslim emir of Bhera against the raids of Sabuktigin during the reign of Alp-Tegin.
 Sabuktigin upon becoming amir in Ghazni broke up this alliance through diplomatic means and convinced Hamid Lodi to acknowledge his overlordship.

 He ruled the Emirate of Multan after the death of the Fatimid da'i Jalam ibn Shaban around 985 AD.
-He was succeeded by his grandson, Fateh Daud Lodi.
+He was succeeded by his grandson, Fateh Daud.

+Later mentions

+Hamid prominently comes up in one of the poems of Ahmad Shah Durrani as he invokes the memories of past prominent Afghan rulers in India (such as Sher Shah Suri).